-If regulating the thermostat is a never-ending fight in your Kirkfield Heating home with the winner usually determined by your utility bill, you may want to consider zoning your Kirkfield Heating home.
+If regulating the thermostat is a never-ending fight in your Winnipeg home with the winner usually determined by your utility bill, you may want to consider zoning your Winnipeg home.
 By using a zoned comfort system, you will be able to independently maintain the temperature of predetermined areas (zones) of your home.
 A home that has been correctly zoned could completely conclude the skirmish over the thermostat by giving you more control over your home’s comfort.

 Your home will be divided into zones based on factors such as: usage of room, personal preferences, architectural designs and rooms with like heating and cooling constraints.
 With a zoned home, you’ll have several thermostats through the different zones of your home.
 These thermostats activate dampers throughout your ducts and you’re able to adjust the individual zones you’ve decided on throughout your home giving you more control over your home’s comfort.